chrishumboldt/Rocket-Loader/README.md

 ```

 ## Rocket Tools
 If you are using this module in conjunction with [Rocket Tools](https://github.com/chrishumboldt/Rocket-Tools), then **always** load the Rocket Tools library first.
-This component extends that library when detected.
+This module extends that library when detected.

 ## Loaderplate Deprecated
 The original library, Loaderplate, has been deprecated.
 The entire Webplate project is being refactored and rebranded with a new development philosophy.
 Loaderplate will be maintained only with bug fixes under the **Loaderplate** branch.